etn-ccis/blui-react-component-library/README.md

 [![Build](https://github.com/etn-ccis/blui-react-component-library/actions/workflows/blui-ci.yml/badge.svg?branch=master)](https://github.com/etn-ccis/blui-react-component-library/actions/workflows/blui-ci.yml)
 ![npm](https://img.shields.io/npm/v/@brightlayer-ui/react-components?label=%40brightlayer-ui%2Freact-components) [![codecov](https://codecov.io/gh/etn-ccis/blui-react-component-library/branch/master/graph/badge.svg?token=HQFW5YF7WP)](https://codecov.io/gh/etn-ccis/blui-react-component-library)

+> **Important Migration Notice:**
+>
+> This repository has been migrated to a monorepo to consolidate All the React libraries developed by Brightlayer Team into a single workspace.
+Future development and updates will now occur in the following location: [https://github.com/etn-ccis/blui-react/tree/dev/packages/component-library].
+Please update your bookmarks and contribute to the monorepo for the latest changes.

 This is a library of re-usable React components for use in Brightlayer UI applications.
 For the most part, these components are meant to simplify building your application by providing drop-in components that implement common use cases in Brightlayer UI and eliminate the need for multiple teams to build their own components for these.

 Refer to the [Component Library](https://brightlayer-ui-components.github.io/react) API documentation site for a list of available components and the document for each individual component.